 Who's Online Now

-The attached letter from the Committee Chairman, the Rev. Karl Burns, contains a nomination form with a list of those positions to be filled at Convention.
+Attached is a letter from the Nominating Committee Chairman, the Rev. Karl Burns, a nomination form along with a list of those positions to be filled at Convention.
 We're also including a list of who is currently and has recently served to help you in your discernment process.

 “Beyond the Walls” Diocese Offering Pre-Convention Workshops, March 11